MathematicalMedicine/kelvin/doc/index.md

 3. (optional) Verify the build worked by running `make check` (for a quick check) or `make test` (for a more involved one).

+Uninstallation may be done by running `make uninstall`; this simply deletes all files that were installed.

 Input Files for Kelvin